NumberHound/web/about.md

 [Data](https://numberhound.com/Data) -- a directory for datasets relating to both sports and economics, as well as general topics.

 [Resources](https://numberhound.com/OtherResources) -- A page with assorted papers, books, blogs, websites, videos, podcasts, and social media sites which are meant to educate on data science, sports, statistics, and economics.
-The page also has help on data storage, cleaning, analysis, and visualization.